mkq/TaskbarBarChart/README.md

 # TaskbarBarChart
-Taskbar bar chart for CPU usage monitoring or other stuff.
+A bar chart for CPU usage monitoring or other stuff in the taskbar notification area ("system tray icons").

 ## Files in this repository
 - show-taskbarBarChart.ps1: The main script.
 Can be launched separately or through one of the start-\* scripts.